Paul Phua: Poker

-In September 2018, Phua was involved in the biggest televised cash game pot of all time, winning $2.35 million against Tom Dwan.
+In September 2018, Phua was involved in what was the biggest televised cash game pot at the time, winning $2.35 million against Tom Dwan.

-On August 8, 2019, Paul Phua finished second at Triton Series 2019 £100,000 Tournament and won £2,558,305.
+On 8 August 2019, Paul Phua finished second at Triton Series 2019 £100,000 Tournament and won £2,558,305.

-As of March 2020, Paul Phua's total live tournament cashes exceed $19,330,992.
+As of 2024, Paul Phua's total live tournament cashes exceed $29,900,000.

 Paul Phua Poker

 In 2016, Phua started his own poker strategy website Paul Phua Poker.
 Players such as Phil Ivey, Timofey Kuznetsov, Dan Colman, Daniel Cates, Tom Dwan, Sam Trickett, Lauren Roberts and others have contributed videos and tips for the site.
 The site also promotes six-plus hold 'em, a newer variation of Texas hold 'em where the cards valued 2 through 5 are removed.

 Phua is close personal friends with many of these stars who often give interviews on his YouTube channel.
 He has the closest relationship with Tom Dwan.